Lymphoma & Leukemia Program

 About Lymphoma and Leukemia

 Since lymphoma is a cancer of the immune system, a major scientific goal of the Lymphoma and Leukemia Program is to use knowledge gained from immunology to understand and treat lymphoid malignancies.
-This goal is being accomplished by gaining better understanding of the biology underlying lymphoid and myeloid neoplasms and to apply this knowledge to improve the diagnosis and treatment of these disorders.
-In working toward this goal, this broad research program encompasses major aims of:
+This goal is being accomplished by gaining better understanding of the biology underlying lymphoid and myeloid neoplasms and applying this knowledge to improve the diagnosis and treatment of these disorders.